John Wayne Gacy: 1978

 Donnelly reported the assault, and police questioned Gacy on January 6, 1978.
 Gacy admitted to having had a "slave-sex" relationship with Donnelly, but insisted everything was consensual, adding that he "didn't pay the kid" the money he had promised him.
 The police believed him and filed no charges.
-The following month, Gacy killed 19-year-old William Kindred, who disappeared on February 16 after telling his fiancée, who knew Gacy, that he was to spend the evening in a bar.
-Kindred was the final victim Gacy buried in his crawl space.
+The following month, Gacy killed 19-year-old William Kindred, who disappeared on February 16 after telling his fiancée, who knew Gacy, that he was going to a bar.
+Kindred was the final victim buried in the crawl space.

 On March 21, Gacy lured 26-year-old Jeffrey Rignall into his car.
-Shortly after Rignall entered the car, Gacy chloroformed him and drove him to his house, where his arms and head were restrained in a pillory device affixed to the ceiling and his feet locked into another device.
-Gacy explained to Rignall he had complete control over him and that he intended to do whatever he wanted to him, when he wanted, and how he wanted.
-He then raped and tortured Rignall with various instruments including lit candles and whips and repeatedly chloroformed him into unconsciousness.
-Gacy then drove Rignall to Chicago's Lincoln Park, where he was dumped, unconscious but alive.
+Gacy chloroformed him and drove him to his house, where his arms and head were restrained in a pillory device affixed to the ceiling and his feet locked into another device.
+He raped and tortured Rignall with instruments including lit candles and whips and repeatedly chloroformed him into unconsciousness.
+Gacy then dumped Rignall in Chicago's Lincoln Park, unconscious but alive.

 Rignall managed to stagger to his girlfriend's apartment.
 Police were informed of the assault but did not investigate Gacy.
-Rignall was able to recall, through the haze of that night, the Oldsmobile, the Kennedy Expressway and particular side streets.
+Rignall was able to recall the Oldsmobile, the Kennedy Expressway and particular side streets.
 He and two friends staked out the Cumberland exit of the Expressway and, in April, Rignall saw the Oldsmobile, which he and his friends followed to 8213 West Summerdale.
-Police obtained an arrest warrant, and Gacy was arrested on July 15.
-He faced trial for assault and battery against Rignall at the time of his arrest.
+Gacy was arrested on July 15; he faced trial for assault and battery against Rignall.